London mayor takes pay cut over virus funding cut fears

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: London’s mayor announced on Wednesday he will take a 10 percent pay cut due to a budget crisis caused by the coronavirus outbreak, as he urged the government to help Britain’s stretched local authorities.
+LONDON: London´s mayor announced Wednesday he will take a 10 percent pay cut due to a budget crisis caused by the coronavirus outbreak, as he urged the government to help Britain´s stretched local authorities.